 After working for 5 minutes on the problem with pen and paper, I hinted at the number of people in each group not being coincidence, hoping that they would act it out.
 Critical thinking and interaction between students during class was clearly unnatural.
 I have since witnessed that most problems solved in class are done by the teacher on the board while students copy the steps and pretend to understand by replying, “yes, Master” to the teacher’s question, “is that not it?”.

-After the groups struggled long enough, I asked for a group of six students to volunteer to come forward to906102_1130505783643832_3680994386584030550_o act out the situation.
+After the groups struggled long enough, I asked for a group of six students to volunteer to come forward to act out the situation.
 With 3 girls and 3 boys, we had our three anthropologists and three “carnivores”, respectively.
 A desk was our river, a notebook our boat, and the members of the class were anxious guides for the members manning the boat!
 The class was quick to correct the group if they left more guys than girls on a side.
 After making several mistakes, group finally made it safely across the river causing the class to go into a frenzy!
 I remember telling the class, “I’m glad you figured it out, because I forgot the solution.”

 The students rarely hear a teacher say, “I don’t know” or “solve it yourself”, and when they are given a problem to solve, the teacher is usually quick to reveal the answer with letting the students struggle through it and learn from their mistakes.
 I think one reason the students want me to teach is because I allow the students to be active and interactive in answering their own questions and solving problems.

 The problems the agriculture students now face, along with the cool, dry morning winds from the Sahara, no longer deal with anthropologists and carnivores, but rather with animal agriculture, like calculating a due date based on breeding date.
 However, they continue to work in groups to solve problems, and on this particular morning, compete on teams to answer questions quizbowl style to prepare for exams.
 Following the General Agriculture final exam, students said they answered a handful of questions correctly thanks to my review questions.
-But, I know it’s that they discussed in groups and even struggled to come up with the answers that made11947628_1099810526713358_3382240205948141276_n the details stick with them.
+But, I know it’s that they discussed in groups and even struggled to come up with the answers that made the details stick with them.

 In January, AgriCorps members will be hosting a teacher training for agriculture teachers/4-H advisors and have lessons that cover several topics including two that I have helped prepare and will help present: problem based learning and lesson planning, preparation, and presentation.
 I hope the teachers leave the three day training with greater patience and enthusiasm for students taking over a class to solve the problem!